JCluzet/42_EXAM/README.md

  [sponsor to become VIP](https://github.com/sponsors/JCluzet) OR
  [Contribute to become VIP](CONTRIBUTING.md)

- You an contribute by adding new exercices or improve the program
+ You can contribute by adding new exercices or improve the program

    **gradenow** : Get an instant correction (no waiting)